pips-/shuri/README.md

 install`, `mkdir db` with write permission for your web server user/group and direct your browser to the former script.

-For testing and debugging purposer, you can just use:
+For testing and debugging purposes, you can just use:

     $ php -S localhost:8000 index.php